Zymbit-Docs/docs/content/getting-started/hsm4/production-mode/index.md

 With the Zymkey, a physical tab was cut to go into production mode.
 In the HSM models, to go into production mode it only requires a function call followed by a reboot.

 The API function lock binding puts the HSM into production mode.
-Below are three scripts which check the current binding info, lock the HSM binding, then check the current binding info again.
+Below are three examples which check the current binding info, lock the HSM binding, then check the current binding info again.
 Remove the comments around the lock binding function to move to production mode.

 <details>